mdc9187-arch/Final-Project-Creative-Coding/README.md

 made previous default the standard difficutly mode, whnile easy is set as default value. added hard mode for a three option toggle system

+FINAL REVIEW OF CODE, CONSOLIDATION, REMOVED REDUNDANCIES, FORMATTED AND ORGANIZED

+use formatting web tool to make final code slightly more readable